rafftod/rafftod/README.md

 # Raffaele Todesco

 I'm Raffaele, living in Brussels, Belgium.
-I'm a computer science engineer that usually enjoys anything related to software development or especially data science.
+I'm a computer science engineer that usually enjoys anything related to data science and software engineering, especially in the Large Language Models (LLMs) field.

 Currently,

+- 🏦 I'm working since April 23 as Data Scientist at BNP Paribas Fortis
+- 👨‍⚖️ I previously conducted research in law & AI, as a Software Engineer / Data Engineer / Data Scientist
-- 🧑‍🎓 I recently graduated from a Master Degree in Computer Science and Engineering at the Université Libre de Bruxelles, Brussels, Belgium
+- 🧑‍🎓 I graduated from a Master Degree in Computer Science and Engineering at the Université Libre de Bruxelles, Brussels, Belgium
-- 👨‍⚖️ I'm currently conducting research in law & AI, as a Software Engineer / Data Engineer / Data Scientist
 - 🌱 I'm still learning a lot by myself about development and data science
 - 🎹 I also produce music as an amateur on the side